 HTML5 is the future.
-In order to be able to produce future proof e-learning content with tt knowledge force the HTML5 export functionalities have been greatly extended, especially in the area of software simulations.
-With ttkf 2017 it is now possible to offer interactive software simulations for both desktop systems and mobile touchscreen devices with the same content by using the HTML5 option.
-In the past only HTML4 supported interactive software simulations which, in turn, only supported PC systems.
-So, an author had to effectively decide between engaging simulations versus mobile use cases.
-Nowadays this decision is not necessary any more, just choose HTML5 as the export format and it is compatible to all supported devices and platforms.
+In order to be able to produce future-proof e-learning content with tts performance suite, the HTML5 export functionalities have been greatly extended, especially in the area of software simulations.
+Starting with release 2017, it is possible to offer interactive software simulations for both desktop systems and mobile touchscreen devices with the same content by using the HTML5 option.
+In the past, only HTML4 supported interactive software simulations which, in turn, only supported PC systems.
+So, an author had to decide between engaging simulations versus mobile use cases.
+Nowadays, this decision is not necessary anymore - just choose HTML5 as the export format and the content will be compatible to all supported devices and platforms.